 You need to complete an Ishihara test, which is the famous test with the colored circles and numbers (see the picture to the right).

 You then have to tell the numbers in a series of different colors and numbers.
-If you're underperforming in this test you will go to a specialist who then test your colorvision.
-It is only in few cases that you won't make this test either which is due to some severe defects in your eyes.
+If you're underperforming in this test you will go to a specialist who then tests your color vision.
+It is only in a few cases that you won't make this test either which is due to some severe defects in your eyes.

 4: Can you have heart problems?